Chapter 13 : 12- A Warning of War

 “You can try.”
 Bailey said apparently regaining more confidence.
 “But I happen to be a master Occlumens-”

-He was in the middle of a thick forest barely illuminated by the setting sun.
+He was in the middle of a thick forest.
 Bailey seemed to be waiting for something, his wand drawn.
 Harry could hear the sound of the flowing of a river that was directly behind Bailey, but it was disturbed by the rustling of bushes.
 Bailey pointed his wand at the shrub and said “I know you’re there.”

 Suddenly, there was a flash of red light and Bailey’s wand flew out of his hand and into the river.
 “My wand!”
 Bailey cried and it appeared he was about to jump in after it but was stopped by a creepy, snide voice.